 In some texts, prophecy was a professional vocation, which some scholars have compared to a guild.
 Additionally, it also involved ecstatic (some translate “frenzied”) behavior at times.
 Prophets competed with each other and women could be prophets.
 Finally, Prophecy is coterminous with kingship (more or less).

 3. Messiah: Some scholars says there’s only one clear reference to a coming Messiah.
 It’s in Daniel 9:25, I think.
 (And see #8, below).
 There’s no indication of a resurrection until quite late, nor is there any link between the messiah and resurrection, nor does the messiah suffer.
 The messiah of deutero-Isaiah is Cyrus.
-The Ancient of Days in Daniel is God rather than Adam and the Son of Man is a collective figure.4.
-There’s not a shred of evidence that the Endowment derives from rituals performed in Solomon’s Temple, let alone any kind of marriages.
+The Ancient of Days in Daniel is God rather than Adam and the Son of Man is a collective figure.

 5. There is a discrepancy about who killed Goliath.
 See 1 Sam 17 (David) vs. 2 Sam 21:19.
 (The KJV will lead you astray in 2 Sam 21:19.)
 It’s more likely that David didn’t kill Goliath, but perhaps rather another, anonymous, Philistine.